terrasoff/ts-mobx-form-state/README.md

 Check out the basic example [here](https://codesandbox.io/s/vigilant-http-iv8vy).

-It uses [fluent validation](https://github.com/AlexJPotter/fluentvalidation-ts) and gives you some the best practises to build forms.
+It uses [fluent validation](https://github.com/AlexJPotter/fluentvalidation-ts) and gives you some the best practices to build forms.

 # Installation